jiyoungestherkim/jiyoungestherkim.github.io/_pages/about.md

 I am a Ph.D.
 Candidate at the department of political science at the University of California Los Angeles.

-Broadly, I study the political economy of development, political violence, and intergroup trust in Sub-Saharan Africa.
-In my dissertation, I investigate how climate change can increase violent conflicts.
+Broadly, I study the political economy of development, conflict processes, and intergroup relations in Sub-Saharan Africa.
+In my dissertation, I investigate how climate change can increase violent conflicts from the perspective of social diversity.

 You can contact me at jiyoungkim12 [at] ucla [dot] edu